Sourabh25002/Sourabh25002/README.md

 # 🏆 Achievements:

-* Secured a commendable global rank of 527 in TCS CodeVita 11 Round 2, showcasing strong coding skills and problem-solving abilities.
+* Achieved a Global rank of 527 in TCS CodeVita 11, demonstrating strong coding and problem-solving skills.

-* Secured 3rd place at the Internal Smart India Hackathon 2023 in the Software Category, surpassing 35 teams and 200+ students.
-Developed a pioneering fully automated parking system from scratch, highlighting exceptional teamwork and software skills.
+* Secured 3rd place in Software Category at 2023 Internal Smart India Hackathon.

+* Presented my innovative project, a fully automated urban parking solution, at statewide Startup Showcase Meet.

 <!--
 **Sourabh25002/Sourabh25002** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.